Just-Aymz/HR-Employee-Attrition-Prediction/README.md

 * **Overtime and Attrition Impact**:
   * Overtime work is consistent across clusters, with only **4.5%** rating their work-life balance **poorly**.
 This indicates that attrition is driven by a combination of factors, where financial compensation alongside overtime plays a significant role.

-The Jupyter Notebook used to inspect and clean the data for this analysis can be found here [link]().
+The Jupyter Notebook used to inspect and clean the data for this analysis and EDA can be found here [link](https://github.com/Just-Aymz/HR-Employee-Attrition-Prediction/blob/main/Attrition_Report.ipynb).

-The Jupyter Notebook regarding various business questions and visualizations can be found here [link]().

 An interactive Power BI dashboard used to report and explore sales trends can be found here [link](https://app.powerbi.com/view?r=eyJrIjoiMzk1YjI0NTUtMTFjZi00MzRhLThkOGMtOGZkMDFiMGU1OWQxIiwidCI6IjVjMjAwZWZhLTZiZDAtNDVkZi05ZDMxLTg3MTgxZjY0NzhiYyJ9&embedImagePlaceholder=true).